JadeWang96/Blockchain-Go/README.md

 Above is my interpretation, hope this is clear enough to understand how it works.

 ### II.
 Implementation
+####Function
+So far, this blockchain supports mining, transaction and wallet management, I would to enable it to be a distributed system in the near future.

 #### Language Version
 - Golang 13.6
 - Golang Modules: [BoltDB](https://github.com/boltdb/bolt.git)